stellar-deprecated/horizon/docs/reference/path-finding.md

 ## Response

-This endpoint responds with a single Transaction.
-See [transaction resource](./resources/transaction.md) for reference.
+This endpoint responds with a page of path resources.
+See [path resource](./resources/path.md) for reference.

 ### Example Response: